Skip to content

 1. Receives a natural language request from the user

-2. Analyzes the question to determine the best search strategy
+2. Analyzes the question to determine the search type (semantic search vs filter-based enumeration)

-5. Performs a preliminary search for relevant catalog objects using the search signature
+5. Retrieves relevant catalog objects using the generated signature

 Required: